Ex Drummer: Plot

+Screenshot from Ex Drummer, showing Norman Baert as Koen de Geyter, the lead singer of the band.

 In Ostend, West Flanders, three physically disabled musicians are looking for a drummer for their punk rock band.
-They want to perform only one time at a music competition.
-They approach famous writer Dries to be their drummer, the idea being that he also has a "handicap" in that he cannot actually play the drums.
+Wanting to perform only one time at a music competition, they approach famous writer Dries to be their drummer, the idea being that he also has a "handicap" in that he cannot actually play the drums.
 Their small setlist includes a cover of Devo's song "Mongoloid".
 For Dries, this is an opportunity to get some inspiration for a new novel, so he accepts the offer.
-The band members decide to call the band The Feminists, since, they think four "handicapped" musicians are just as worthless as a group of feminists.
+The band members decide to call the band The Feminists, since they think four "handicapped" musicians are just as worthless as a group of feminists.
 Their main opponents are the band Harry Mulisch (an allusion to Harry Mulisch), also led by a writer, nicknamed Dikke Lul ("Fat Cock").
-As the story goes on Dries becomes more and more obsessed by his new novel and he tries to manipulate the band members and tries to find their weak spot.
+As the story goes on, Dries becomes more and more obsessed by his new novel and he tries to manipulate the band members and tries to find their weak spot.